TheGoodlike13/sahyun_bot/README.md

 in the console for some reason

 LoggingConfigFilename = filename which contains logging configuration; defaults to 'config_log_default.ini';
-if the defaults are not suitable for you, consider using 'config_log.ini' which is ignored by git
+if the defaults are not suitable for you, consider making 'config_log.ini' which is ignored by git